adipandas/indoor_bot/index.md

 # indoor_bot

-``indoor_bot`` is simple differential drive robot for indoor environments simulated in ROS.
-Currently, it simulats LiDAR sensor, IMU and simple camera as gazebo plugins.
+``indoor_bot`` is simple differential drive robot for indoor environments simulated using GazeboSim and ROS.
+Currently, it simulates a 2D-LiDAR sensor, an IMU and a simple camera as gazebo plugins.

 This package includes some demos explaining use of this package for SLAM and Localization.

 # SLAM